adkrueger/System-Excel-Writer/README.md

 If the above instructions didn't work, follow the OS-specific instructions below:

+&nbsp;

 **WINDOWS**:
-Using Command Prompt (type "cmd" in the search bar and click on Command Prompt), type in the following: python "path where writer.py is stored" i.e. python C:\Users\user\Downloads\System-Excel-Writer-master\writer.py alternatively, use the "cd" command to navigate to the same directory as writer.py (https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd), and type: python ./writer.py
+Using Command Prompt (type "cmd" in the search bar and click on Command Prompt), type in the following: python "path where writer.py is stored"

+i.e.

+    python C:\Users\user\Downloads\System-Excel-Writer-master\writer.py

+alternatively, use the "cd" command to navigate to the same directory as writer.py (https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd), and type:

+    python ./writer.py

+&nbsp;

 **MAC OS**:
-Open Terminal (i.e. Command+Spacebar, then type "Terminal" and click on the program) and type something like the following: python3 "path where writer.py is stored" i.e. python3 C:/Users/user/Downloads/System-Excel-Writer-master/writer.py *or* python3 ./writer.py                 <-- note that this only works if your terminal is in the same directory as writer.py This will run the program, where a window will pop up with instructions on how to run the program.
+Open Terminal (i.e. Command+Spacebar, then type "Terminal" and click on the program) and type something like the following: python3 "path where writer.py is stored"

+i.e.

+    python3 C:/Users/user/Downloads/System-Excel-Writer-master/writer.py

+*or*

+    python3 ./writer.py                 <-- note that this only works if your terminal is in the same directory as writer.py

+This will run the program, where a window will pop up with instructions on how to run the program.

+&nbsp;

 **LINUX**:
 Use terminal to navigate to the folder where writer.py is stored.